fedora-copr/copr/python/docs/client_v3/proxies.rst

 =======

-User interface is separated among multiple proxy classes such as ``ProjectProxy``, ``BuildProxy``, etc, which provides API operations on given resource.
+User interface is separated among multiple proxy classes such as ``ProjectProxy``, ``BuildProxy``, etc, which provide API operations on given resource.

 General